garbados/astrochickens/readme.md

 A space exploration game of scale.

+**This game is under heavy development, and many of the links in this readme are TODO.
+You have been warned!**

 To play, just go [here][website]!
 You can play Astrochickens right in your browser.

 ## Overview